 Insight is the beating heart that marketers crave, aiming to leverage it to drive ever more successful campaigns.
-Heather Andrew shows how it works and when to use it – and how to harness neuroscience.
+Heather Andrew and Craig Hanna show how it works and when to use it – and how to harness neuroscience.

 With increasing scrutiny and responsibility for the business’s bottom line, marketers are searching out new methods of quantifying and optimising the real world impact of brand communication.
 In this context, an increasing number of marketers are turning to neuroscience as a means of delivering objective and instructive insights that can boost the effectiveness of their work.